Ondiz/functionalProgramming/edxNotes.md

 ```

-* *Curried function*: functions that return arguments one at a time:
+* *Curried function*: functions that return arguments one at a time
+  (functions can return functions):
   `a -> (a -> a)` equivalent to `a -> a -> a`, arrow associates to the
   right.
 Any function that returns more than one values can be
   curried.
 Useful for *partially applying functions*. **Most**
-  functions applied in curried form.
+  functions applied in curried form, if tuples are not explicitly declared.